-For single point change, all burners will follow the firing rate of the unit being re-commissioned.
+For Single Point Change, all burners will follow the firing rate of the MM unit being subject to the Single Point Change.
 It is not possible to perform single point change on more than one unit at a time.
-When more than unit requires recommissioning, these can be done one after another or with a full recommission on all units at the same.
+After performing single point change to the commissioning curve, the fuel flow metering needs to be re-done on all MMs in the Multi-Burner setup.

-6.2 Normal Operation
+6.3 Multi-Burner Operation